Samarth2506/Basic-Visualizations-To-Dervive-Data-Insights/README.md

-# Basic-Visualizations-in-R
-Explore the Ggplot command in R to derive insights using a simple data set
+# Using visualization techniques to derive powerful data insights

+The goal of the project is to highlight the importance of visualization to derive powerful insights and feature engineering using simple plots in R. The `ggplot` command in R is used for multiple variable analysis.

+The data set used here